 - Erroneous delivery of products resulting in damage

-- Actions of a driver while representing the insured and on the premises of others, such as, loading docks, truck stops, etc
+- Actions of a driver while representing the insured and on the premises of others, such as at loading docks or truck stops

 - Libel and slander exposures

-- Fire on rental property due to insured’s error
+- Fire on a rental property due to insured’s error

-On-Hook Towing insurance will pay to repair or replace a vehicle you don’t own if it is damaged by a collision, fire, theft, explosion or vandalism while you are towing or hauling.
+On-hook towing insurance can pay to repair or replace a vehicle you don’t own if it is damaged by a collision, fire, theft, explosion or vandalism while you are towing or hauling.

 Garagekeepers legal liability coverage is an optional coverage designed for business owners who offer towing services or operate service stations.
 It protects a customer’s vehicle when you are keeping it at a covered location for parking or storing, or to perform service.

 This type of insurance provides protection in case a vehicle is damaged by fire, theft, vandalism or collision.

 Workers compensation insurance

 Workers compensation insurance is a mandatory type of insurance carried by many types of businesses.
 It covers medical costs and a portion of lost wages for an employee who becomes injured or ill on the job.